anatoliykmetyuk/anatoliykmetyuk.github.io/_posts/2025-12-30-replacing-sheets-with-react.md

 ## Outcome
 Setting up financial spreadsheets in precisely the way needed sometimes can take a couple of evenings.
 With some practice, developing React apps that push data around in the manner described above takes only a few hours.
 Much less brainpower goes into small technical details such as debugging a technical bug.

+In the same way as we are no longer programming using punchcards or assembly but using high-level languages and frameworks, it seems the trend in programming is such that it would soon be possible to develop apps using only precise natural language.